-The commercial pilot programs include PPL, CPL, IR, ME.
-Going to college for an aviation-related degree and similarly continuing pilot training is a great option.
-OR enroll in a Flight Schoool and get your pilot license to become a pilot.
+The commercial pilot programs include PPL, CPL, IR, and ME.
+Going to college for an aviation-related degree and continuing pilot training is a great option.
+OR enroll in a Flight school and get your pilot license to become a pilot.
 Both study options will save you time, and you will be a pilot quickly.

 So which option do you think is best for you?

 I will share a bit about myself.
 After finishing 12th grade, I didn’t wish to study anymore.
 So I avoided going to college.
-I had no intention to get a bachelor’s degree.
+I had no intention of getting a bachelor’s degree.